yaelbassal/Needles-And-Cones/NeedlesAndConesTiers.md

 * add special notes to my page about each tree
 * no one else should be able to edit this page except for me.

-As an administrator, I want to be able to"
+As an administrator, I want to be able to:

 * have validated data to ensure reliability